-Jose Filomeno Dos Santos and Jean Claude Bastos de Morais were released from preventative custody.
+Jose Filomeno Dos Santos and Jean Claude Bastos de Morais were released from custody.
 Legal charges against Bastos de Morais was also dropped.
-This was after some amount of money was repatriated.
+This was after some amount of money connected to the Luanda Leaks was repatriated.
 Repatriation is a priority for JLo’s government.

 Political considerations cannot be waived.
 However, the posture of JLo’s government towards Bastos de Morais and Isabel dos Santos’s half-brother show that the corruption charge may not be so much about politics.
 JLo’s is likely more concerned about the return of Angola’s money into Angola’s economy.